microsoft/service-fabric-backup-explorer/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# Service Fabric Backup Explorer ( Review and update utility for Service Fabric Reliable Collection)
+# Service Fabric Backup Explorer ( Review and update utility for Service Fabric Reliable Collections)

-The project empowers the user of Service Fabric Cluster users to audit and review the transactions performed on reliable collection and edit the current state of reliable collection to consistent view.
+The project empowers the Service Fabric Cluster users to audit and review the transactions performed on reliable collections and edit the current state of reliable collection to consistent view.
-It also create the backup of the current snapshot of the reliable collections which can be loaded in any of the current Service Fabric Cluster.
+It also creates backup of the current snapshot of the Reliable Collections which can be loaded in any of the current Service Fabric Cluster which has the same implementation of Reliable Collections .

 The changes made to current state will be restore along with the other transactions to current running service fabric cluster, hence enabling a consistent view of the collection.

-Backup Explorer helps in data correction in case of data corruption.
-Any of the current state of data can be corrupted because of any bug introduced in application or any wrong entries made in the live clusters.
+Service Fabric Backup Explorer helps in data correction in case of data corruption.
+Current state of the data can be corrupted because of any bug introduced in application or any wrong entries made in the live clusters.

-With the Backup Explorer following task can be performed :
+With the help of  Backup Explorer following tasks can be performed :

 * Querying of metadata for the collection.
 * Current state and its entries in the collection of the backup loaded.